HireArt/inky/README.md

 ### Installation

-Add this to your gemfile.rb:
+Add this to your Gemfile:

 ```
 gem 'inky'